 Using mediation to gain confidential information or as a dilatory plea are avoidable pitfalls.
 Opening up dialogue between the parties helps circumvent those.
 A successful mediation is not necessarily defined by reaching a deal but can consist in reinstating dialogue between parties.

-The Paris International Court of Arbitration organizes all types of mediation, including Med-arb.
+The International Arbitration Chamber of Paris organizes all types of mediation, including Med-arb.

-By seizing the Paris International Court of Arbitration, the parties decide to adopt its Mediation Rules which organizes the practical aspects of the mediation procedure.
+By seizing the International Arbitration Chamber of Paris, the parties decide to adopt its Mediation Rules which organizes the practical aspects of the mediation procedure.

-The Paris International Court of Arbitration undertakes the proceedings.
-To that end, the Court provides to the parties, besides its Mediation Rules and a list of mediators:
+The International Arbitration Chamber of Paris undertakes the proceedings.
+To that end, the Chamber provides to the parties, besides its Mediation Rules and a list of mediators:

-By doing so, the Paris International Court of Arbitration brings great serenity to the parties.
+By doing so, the International Arbitration Chamber of Paris brings great serenity to the parties.

 He or she helps reinstate dialogue between the parties when their communication has become dysfunctional.